 The Cost of Doing Business

 “Financial institutions work hard and spend lots of marketing and sales dollars to get new — and retain existing — customer accounts,” Grillo said.
-“The impact of fraud can have serious implications to customer loyalty results and retention.”
+“The impact of fraud can have serious implications for customer loyalty results and retention.”

 Brand recall when a consumer is hit by fraud has the opposite effect.